VIG vs VYM

 What is a Dividend ETF?

 Before we compare VIG vs. VYM, let’s define a dividend and dividend ETF.
 A dividend is a share of some of the profits paid to the shareholder.
-As companies make more profit, they have opportunities to either invest it back into the company, pay down debt, repurchase more shares to increase the share’s price, or give it out to the stock owners in the form of a dividend.
+As companies make more profit, they can either invest it back into the company, pay down debt, repurchase more shares to increase the share’s price, or give it out to the stock owners as a dividend.

 A dividend ETF is an exchange-traded fund with a collection of different companies that pay dividends.
-These companies could consist of Dividend Aristocrats, continuously increasing dividends for 25 years, some growth and stability companies that pay them out like Microsoft (MSFT) or Coca-Cola (KO), or high-yield companies.
+These companies could consist of Dividend Aristocrats, continuously increasing dividends for 25 years, and some growth and stability companies that pay them out, like Microsoft (MSFT), Coca-Cola (KO), or high-yield companies.

 As people grow their investment portfolios, they see the income that can come with owning a good dividend ETF.
-The payment seems a bit larger than the income or dividends that may be paid from an S&P 500 ETF or even a technology index tracked ETF.
+The payment is larger than the income or dividends that may be paid from an S&P 500 ETF or even a technology index-tracked ETF.

-Vanguard created two ETFs that can help bring dividends to your portfolio generating a passive income stream.
-Those two different ETFs are VIG and VYM.
+Vanguard created two ETFs that can help bring dividends to your portfolio, generating a passive income stream.
+VIG and VYM are those two different ETFs.

 VIG vs. VYM: What is the Best Vanguard ETF?